Impto-dev/license-bot/README.md

 ### License Keys

-License keys are generated in the format `XXXX-XXXX-XXXX-XXXX` with a prefix indicating the language:
+License keys are generated in the format `XXXX-XXXX-XXXX-XXXX` with a prefix indicating the game:
-- C#: C...
-- Python: P...
+- Fortnite: F...
-- JavaScript: J...
+- FiveM: FM...
+- GTA V: GTA...
+- Escape From Tarkov: EFT...
+- Black Ops 6: BO6...
-- C++: C...
+- Warzone: WZ...
+- Counter-Strike 2: CS2...

 ### Database